amoriello/trust-line/README.md

 ### What about this solution vs other closed-source solution?
 I don't know much about any other solution (in general), and I may reinvent the wheel.
 Solutions I know about always require to install a software on the machine where you want to "autologin".
 This type of solution doesn't fit my personal requirements (ex: bios password or fully encrypted computer startup).
-Also, This was fun to design and make:
+Also, this was fun to design and make:
 - to me, this password stuff is an everyday problem
 - the cryptographic challenge behind this problem is cool
 - it's very cool to make something blink and interact with "physical" world (I'm not used to microcontroller programming, in fact, this is my second Arduino project)